-Depending on the type of vehicle involved and applicable regulations, these types of wrecks may be caused by the negligence of commercial companies that fail to properly hire and train qualified commercial drivers, negligent maintenance of vehicles, regulatory violations, and more.
+Depending on the type of vehicle involved and applicable regulations, these types of wrecks may be caused by the negligence of commercial companies that fail to properly hire and train qualified commercial truck drivers, negligent maintenance of vehicles, regulatory violations, and more.

 Aside from there being many potential causes of commercial vehicle accidents, difficulties in establishing liability can also arise from the fact that multiple entities may be involved.
 Commercial operations, such as cargo shipping, often involve multiple companies responsible for different aspects of transactions and transportation, such as shippers and distributors, vehicle maintenance companies, specialized auto part or vehicle manufacturers, and more.

 When multiple parties are involved, meticulous investigations must be conducted to determine not only the underlying cause of a crash but also which party (or multiple parties in some cases) failed to abide by safety regulations or take reasonable steps to ensure public safety.

 Certain types of negligence are unique to truck drivers and the companies that employ them.

 - Overloading trucks.
 When a truck’s trailer is too heavy for its tractor to pull, it can topple over or become dislocated from the tractor;

 - Dangerously drowsy driving.
 Anybody can drive when they are too tired to safely do so, but quotas and deadlines can force drivers to go beyond their safe driving limits.
 The Federal Motor Carrier Safety Administration maintains hour and workweek requirements for drivers to keep them safe; and